 Street voices

-"D.Va, it's particularly a term used to just describe it's mainly for females but it can also be used for other people who don't identify as female I guess they just have like a really confident persona and is fierce, has an attitude but in not a bad way they've got, you know, great confidence, great style and whatnot it's pretty much a compliment an example would be, okay D.Va, show them how it's done"
+"Diva, it's particularly a term used to just describe, it's mainly for females but it can also be used for other people who don't identify as female, I guess.
+They just have like a really confident persona and is fierce, has an attitude but in not a bad way.
+They've got, you know, great confidence, great style and whatnot.
+It's pretty much a compliment.
+An example would be, okay diva, show them how it's done."

 What it means